Artistotle-ai/slackHistory/README.md

 Early-stage startups, small teams, and free plan workspaces where all participants understand the trade-offs and explicitly agree to comprehensive message archiving in exchange for unlimited history retention.

+## Getting Started

+Ready to deploy Mnemosyne?
+Follow the **[Get Started Guide](docs/GET_STARTED.md)** for step-by-step instructions.

+The guide covers:
+- Infrastructure deployment
+- Slack app creation and configuration
+- Secrets management
+- Installation and verification

+For detailed documentation, see the [Documentation Index](docs/README.md).